JinhaoLee/Event-Booking-System/README.md

 # event-booking-system

-A event booking system built with NodeJS, Express, Graphql, MongoDB and TypeScript
+A event booking system built with NodeJS, TypeGraphQL, Apoollo Server 2, MongoDB and TypeScript